glwagner/glwagner.github.io/_pages/work.md

 I lead the development of the ocean modeling software [Oceananigans], and the ocean component its based on, [ClimaOcean].
-Oceananigans is written in the [Julia programming language][julia] and accelerated by GPUs: simple and intuitive enough for idealized classroom-ready tutorials, but also 10-50x faster than existing models, enabling high-resolution large eddy simulations in complex domains and realistic mesoscale-turbulence-resolving global ocean simulations.
+Oceananigans is written in the [Julia programming language][julia] and accelerated by GPUs.
+It's simple and intuitive enough for idealized classroom-ready tutorials, but also 10-50x faster than existing models, enabling high-resolution large eddy simulations in complex domains and realistic mesoscale-turbulence-resolving global ocean simulations.

 ![Oceananigans docs](/assets/figures/oceananigans_docs.png)

-The Oceananigans and ClimaOcean future is bright: the community is hard at work on global coupled ocean and sea ice simulations, biogeochemistry simulations for verifying [marine carbon dioxide removal], and [making Oceananigans differentiable] to enable the the next generation of hybrid AI/physics ocean simulations.
+The Oceananigans and ClimaOcean community is hard at work on global coupled ocean and sea ice simulations, biogeochemistry simulations for verifying [marine carbon dioxide removal], and [making Oceananigans differentiable] to enable the the next generation of hybrid AI/physics ocean simulations.